SOCIAL SECURITY DISABILITY ATTORNEYS

 Receive Social Security Disability Benefits with a Social Security Attorney

 Since millions of Americans apply for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) each year, the chances of a claim being denied are high.
-And the paperwork is overwhelming to say the least.
+And the paperwork is overwhelming.
 So, what do you do to ensure you get the benefits you need to survive physically and financially after becoming disabled?
 Hiring an attorney who knows social security law is the first step.
-At Saffren & Weinberg, our attorneys will help you understand the application process and fight for your benefits, including lost wages and medical expenses.
+At Saffren & Weinberg, our Disability attorneys in Philadelphia, PA, will help you understand the application process and fight for your benefits, including lost wages and medical expenses.

 What is the Difference Between SSDI and SSI?